JakeSteam/blog-personal/_posts/2023-05-11-amazon-wishlist-alternatives.md

 For many years I've had a [public Amazon wishlist](https://www.amazon.co.uk/hz/wishlist/ls/25U6KHU9XCK4B/) that I can share with friends & family.
 I add to it throughout the year, and it lets people buy me things I'll *definitely* love.
 This has worked well, but recently Amazon removed support for third party products... so here's where to migrate to.

-Here's what the ideal wishlist site would have:
+Here's what my ideal wishlist site would have:

 * Ability to easily add new items.
 * Able to share the list publicly, ideally with a simple URL.